ptrsoft/ptr-business-doc/website/process.md

 -- Perf Metrics / Logs / Trace destination is configured

                             4.CI/CD/Tests
+Brief:

     This phase involves writing the automation scripts for deplyment and update/ upgrade and test it as per the test plan and get it ready for staging environment for review.

 ![alt text](image-10.png)

-Tasks
+Tasks-

 -- CI/CD pipeline is created with  common builders/  deployer's / testers that we have created - custom tekton building blocks.

 -- Kubernetes Operator is created for the services that goes in cluster